Sources: USC blocking Kingsbury from NFL talks

 USC's refusal to release Kingsbury for interview has prevented the Jets and Cardinals from meeting with a candidate they would like to know more about.
 The teams have thus far moved on to interview other candidates while waiting to see if USC acquiesces.

 He told ESPN's Shelley Smith in December that "I haven't even thought" about making the leap to the NFL and said he was looking forward to the impact he can have on college players.
-But sources previously told ESPN that, prior to taking the USC job, Kingsbury had been pursued by multiple NFL franchises, and he clearly is continuing to draw interest at the pro level.
+But sources previously told ESPN that before taking the USC job, Kingsbury had been pursued by multiple NFL franchises, and he clearly is continuing to draw interest at the pro level.

-The NFL's new enforcement has made interviewing college coaches this offseason more challenging than ever, at the worst possible time for Kingsbury.
+The NFL's new enforcement has made interviewing college coaches this offseason more challenging, certainly for teams that are interested in candidates such as Kingsbury.